aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="e"><sup>29</sup>&nbsp;Mosheh and Aharon went, they gathered all the elders of the Children of Yisrael,</span> <span class="j"><sup>30</sup>&nbsp;and Aharon spoke all the words which YHVH had spoken to Mosheh, he did the signs before the people's eyes. <sup>31</sup>&nbsp;The people trusted, they hearkened that YHVH had taken account of the Children of Yisrael, that he had seen their affliction.
-And they bowed low and did homage.</span>
+<span class="e"><sup>29</sup>&nbsp;Mosheh and Aharon went, they gathered all the elders of the Children of Yisrael,</span>[foot]As God commanded him in Exodus 3:18 (E).
+They then, according to E, go together to the King of Egypt (5:1 or 5:3, depending on the source).[/foot] <span class="j"><sup>30</sup>&nbsp;and Aharon spoke all the words which YHVH had spoken to Mosheh, he did the signs before the people's eyes. <sup>31</sup>&nbsp;The people trusted, they hearkened that YHVH had taken account of the Children of Yisrael, that he had seen their affliction.
+And they bowed low and did homage.</span>[foot]A further allusion to the Lord's commands of vss.
+1-17 (J).[/foot]
 </div></td></tr>